Ghost Blog with Free Webhosting

 Here it will prompt you to set up an account and parts of your blog.
 I'm not going to go too much more in-depth on that side of things as that is more up to the user but if you have everything up to here working we should be good to set up the GitHub pages integration.

-Now that we have our local Ghost blog up and running, we want configure a static site to be generated and sent to Github Pages.
-The tool we will be using is called Ecto1.
-A big thanks to for making it and all of the useful documentation.
-To install it, we just run
+Now that we have our local Ghost blog up and running, we want to configure a static site to be generated and sent to GitHub Pages.
+To do this I made a simple python script that you can use to scrape your local site and push it to GitHub.

 mkdir ghost